rnt-code/Event-Driven-Queued-State-Machine-EDQSM-/README.md

 > **Additional Note**: This template is implemented as an **event-driven state machine (EVQSM)**, but can be easily transformed into a **traditional QSM** by removing the `Wait` state (which contains the Event Structure) and managing states directly through the queue.
 This makes it even more versatile as a starting point for different types of applications.

-This project is published as a personal reusable template, but it may be useful to other developers looking for a clear and functional foundation to build EDQSM applications in LabVIEW.
+This project is shared as a reusable LabVIEW template, originally developed for personal use, but potentially valuable to other developers seeking a clear and functional EDQSM foundation.

 -----